 The used library card contains hazardous materials.
 Personal injury can occur through inhalation, ingestion, skin contact, and eye contact.
 Wear protective equipment, including eye protection, gloves, and a laboratory coat.
 Handle the used library card as chemical waste.
 Dispose of it in accordance with the governmental safety standards for your region.
 Refer to the safety data sheets (SDSs) for the consumables in the kit that you are using for detailed environmental, health, and safety information and dispose of according to your institution and other requirements.
 SDSs are available on the Illumina website at support.illumina.com/sds.html.

 A sample sheet can be loaded during the Load Library Card step.
 If you are not using the default index adapter layout, create and edit a sample sheet to record information about your samples and indexes.
 Illumina recommends that you use IEM to create an appropriate sample sheet.
-For more information, see the Illumina Experiment Manager User Guide.
+For more information, see the Illumina Experiment Manager Software Guide.

 Use the following required pipettes and tips.
 Other pipettes and tips are not supported and can result in reagents not dispensing properly and run failure.